-Valuation of investment properties (£1,546.7 million)
+Valuation of investment properties (£1,855.2 million)

-Refer to page 10 (Strategic report), page 25 (Accounting and significant areas of judgement), page 42 (Significant accounting policies) and page 47 (Notes to the consolidated financial statements).
+Refer to page 11 (Strategic report), page 30 (Accounting and significant areas of judgement), page 47 (Significant accounting policies) and page 52 (Notes to the consolidated financial statements).

-- The risk The valuation of investment properties is one of the key areas of judgement in preparing the financial statements.
-Valuation of investment properties is considered a significant audit risk due to the magnitude (93% of total assets) and subjective nature of property valuations which depends on the individual nature of each property, its location and expected future net rental values, market yields and comparable market transactions. - Our response Our audit procedures included, amongst others, meeting with the Group's external valuers to understand the assumptions and methodologies used in valuing the investment properties and the market evidence used by the external valuers to support these assumptions.
+- The risk Valuation of investment properties is considered a significant audit risk due to the materiality of the carrying amount (94% of total assets) and the subjective nature of property valuations which depend on the individual nature of each property, its location and expected future net rental values, market yields and comparable market transactions. - Our response Our audit procedures included meeting with the Group's external valuers to challenge the assumptions and methodologies used in valuing the investment properties and the market evidence used by the external valuers to support these assumptions.
 We used our own chartered surveyor to assist us in evaluating the assumptions, methodologies, competency, and independence of the external valuers.
-In addition, for a sample of properties we assessed whether the valuations were performed in accordance with RICS Valuation Professional Standards.
-We challenged the external valuers' assumptions by comparing yields on a sample of properties to benchmark indices and evaluated the extent to which the movements in valuations were consistent with our industry knowledge and market comparable transactions.
-In addition we agreed key inputs used in the valuation model, such as rental income, occupancy and current tenancy contracts, to the Group's property management system and lease contracts.
-We also critically assessed the adequacy of the Group's disclosures including the accuracy of the fair value measurement categorisation and adequacy of the disclosure of the valuation technique and significant unobservable inputs (see note 9).
+In addition, for a sample of properties we assessed whether the valuations were performed in accordance with RICS Valuation Professional Standards or their US equivalent.
+We challenged the external valuers' assumptions by comparing yields on a sample of properties to benchmark indices and evaluated the extent to which the movements in valuations were consistent with our industry knowledge and comparable market transactions.
+In addition we compared key inputs used in the valuation model, such as rental income, occupancy and current tenancy contracts, to the Group's property management system and lease contracts.
+We also critically assessed the adequacy of the Group's disclosures including the accuracy of the fair value measurement categorisation and adequacy of the disclosure of the valuation techniques and significant unobservable inputs.